Blue Cat Audio - Software Made by Musicians for Musicians

 • The output view where you can monitor and control the output parameters generation.

 This chapter describes the functionalities offered by these views in the stereo version (the mono plug-in has the same user interface but with a single channel).
-Please note that the settings described in the parameters section are available below the graph view.
-The absolute threshold can also be controlled by the vertical slider on the right of the display in the spectrum and spectrogram views.

-Spectrum View and Global Controls
+Spectrum View

 This is the main display and the view opened by default.
 It shows the spectrum as well as the main spectral characteristics of the audio signal.
-You can switch to other views (desribed later) by clicking on the tabs on the top right of the screen.
+You can switch to other views (described later) by clicking on the tabs on the top right of the screen.

 At any time, right click on the graph to unzoom.